 don’t forget to pin this

-When I started planning my ultimate hustle year (check out all the goals I’m working on in 2019, plus I’ve got some tips to help you slay your goals!), my mind went back to who I thought I would be in my 30s.
+When I started planning my ultimate hustle year (check out all the goals I’m working on in 2019), I had a flashback to who I thought I would be in my 30s.

 When all my teen friends were busy planning their future with their little boyfriends who they’d break up within a week, I was sitting smugly cause I had my future planned.

 I would be a successful artist with my chubby baby.
 Her father would be a creative type but we wouldn’t be married, instead, we would live in harmony without being tied to society’s definition of “family”.
 I’d spend my days working on pieces of art with mini-me strapped to my back.
-She’d get tangled in waves of blue paint and we’d watch the sheep hustle below from our perch in my loft apartment.
+She’d get tangled in waves of blue paint and we’d watch the sheeple hustle below from our perch in our loft.

 I’d never cook cause the partner would take care of that and there would always be wine but I would have a bionic liver.

-From about 14 years old I knew this was my life…so why isn’t it my life?
+From about 14 years old I knew this was my life…so where is it?

 I am stuck in my labyrinth